Generalization analysis of an unfolding network for analysis-based Compressed Sensing: Background on sparsity models and unfolding networks for CS

 The algorithms and corresponding DUNs we described so far rely on the synthesis sparsity model, since their framework incorporates some orthogonality constraint for the learnable sparsifiers.
 A tractable counterpart of synthesis sparsity is the analysis sparsity model \cite{robustanal}, \cite{star}, \cite{genzel}, (also known as cosparse model \cite{cosparse}, \cite{cosparsity}).
 In the latter, one assumes that there exists some \textit{redundant analysis operator} $\Phi\in\RNn$, $N>n$, such that $\Phi x$ is sparse.
 Under the analysis sparsity model, the optimization problem for CS is formulated as a generalized LASSO problem, i.e.,

 Particularly, analysis sparsity has gained research interest, due to some advantages it may offer compared to its synthesis counterpart.
 For example, the redundancy of an analysis operator associated to a frame \cite{christensen} can provide greater -- than orthonormal bases -- flexibility in the sparse representation of signals \cite{casazza}.
 Moreover, it is computationally more efficient to use sparsifying redundant transforms instead of orthogonal ones, since the iterative algorithm for CS may need less measurements $m$ for perfect reconstruction \cite{genzel}.
-Especially when $D\in\mathbb{R}^{n\times p}$, $n<p$, so that the optimization variable in \eqref{lasso} lies in $\mathbb{R}^p$, one can argue that it is preferable to solve \eqref{genlasso}, since the dimension of the optimization problem is smaller \cite{analvssyn}.
+Last but not least, in the case of synthesis sparsity with $n<p$ for $D\in\mathbb{R}^{n\times p}$, one can argue that it is preferable to solve \eqref{genlasso}, since the dimension of the optimization problem is smaller \cite{analvssyn}.
 Now, thresholding algorithms like ISTA cannot treat analysis sparsity, since the proximal mapping associated to $\|\Phi(\cdot)\|_1$ does not have a closed-form solution.
 Therefore, we turn to ADMM, which can efficiently solve \eqref{genlasso} by means of the following iterative scheme:

 with $x^k\in\rn$ and $z^k,u^k\in\mathbb{R}^N$, for all $k\in\mathbb{N}$, and scalar $\rho>0$ being the so-called penalty parameter, satisfying the role of a step-size for the corresponding updates \cite{boyd:5}.
 Following a standard setup for ADMM \cite{boyd:5}, we consider all of the vectors' initial values, i.e., $x^0$, $z^0$ and $u^0$, to be the zero vector of corresponding dimension.\\ To unroll ADMM into a network, we begin with substituting \eqref{xup} into the update rules \eqref{zup} and \eqref{uup}, and then \eqref{zup} into \eqref{uup}.
 After that, we concatenate the resulting variables $z^k,u^k$ in one \textit{intermediate variable}, i.e., $v_k=[u^k;z^k]\in\mathbb{R}^{2N}$, so that we arrive at